Coarse grained intermolecular interactions on quantum processors: Introduction

 Chemical applications of VQAs have consequently been confined to the strongly-bound intramolecular regime of the interaction hierarchy and to small systems with examples now demonstrated for dissociation curves of small molecules~\cite{grimsley2019adaptive, kandala2017hardware}, ground state energies for intramolecular bonds~\cite{nam2020ground}, molecular excitation energies~\cite{ollitrault2020quantum}, covalent binding energies of hydrogen chains, isomerisation barriers~\cite{google2020hartree}, molecular vibrations~\cite{mcardle2019digital, ollitrault2020hardware} and, two-site DMFT calculations~\cite{rungger2019dynamical, jaderberg2020minimum}.
 All except the last two examples consider Hamiltonians and states within full electronic basis sets such as Slater-type or Gaussian-type orbitals~\cite{helgaker2014molecular}.
 For the sake of comparison with our method, we will refer to these as orbital-based VQE methods.

 In contrast, the intermolecular (non-covalent) interaction regime has been largely unexplored using quantum algorithms and is a gap which will need to be filled in order to address realistic material science problems using near-term, noisy, quantum computers.
 Due to the size of the molecular complexes of interest and the necessary inclusion of core electrons for dispersive forces, the required number of electrons and orbitals implies a large number of basis functions and qubits~\cite{sherrill1996computational,sherrill2017wavefunction}.
-This makes the direct scale up of currently used quantum algorithms for electronic structure calculations very impractical and therefore strategies are needed to reduce the number of electrons and orbitals treated explicitly at the highest levels of accuracy.
+This makes the direct scale up of current quantum algorithms for electronic structure calculations very impractical and therefore strategies are needed to reduce the number of electrons and orbitals treated explicitly at the highest levels of accuracy.

-To address this difficulty, we develop a coarse grained model of electronic interactions that is ideally suited for VQA and can easily be extended to represent a wide range of possible interactions.
-Our approach is inspired by and extends a maximally coarse grained model used in classical computations~\cite{cipcigan2019electronic}.
+To address this difficulty, we develop a coarse-grained model of electronic interactions that is ideally suited for VQA and can easily be extended to represent a wide range of possible interactions.
+Our approach is inspired by and extends a maximally coarse-grained model used in classical computations~\cite{cipcigan2019electronic}.
 In this model the responsive (polarisable) part of the molecular charge distribution is modelled as a quantum harmonic oscillator embedded in the molecular frame and its properties can be tuned to reproduce reference values of polarisability or dispersion coefficients for real molecular species.
 Zero-point multipolar fluctuations are present by construction and so dispersion arises naturally.
 While the model parameters are defined empirically to fit molecular properties there are no interaction potentials or force laws between atoms or molecules defined a priori.
-These are instead determined from the coarse grained electronic structure as in ab-initio approaches.
+These are instead determined from the coarse-grained electronic structure as in ab-initio approaches.